09-cybersecurity-for-long-term-care-providers

 • Regularly update plugins.
 Popular plugins such as Java, Adobe, Adobe Flash and certain Microsoft extensions are the most predisposed to outside attacks.
 Never skip updates on them, as old versions are prone to gaps and holes attackers can manipulate.
 A security partner like Prelude will perform regular software tests to ensure your applications are up-to-speed, plus check them against our own inventory management software for maximum plugin protection.

 • Consider cyber-insurance policies.
-Growing waves of healthcare institutions have turned to cyber-insurance for assurance their business will remain protected in the event of a cyber breach.
-These policies work like other insurances, providing recovery funds for damages accrued because of cyber attacks as well as coverage from certain legal ramifications.
+Growing waves of healthcare institutions have turned to cyber-insurance to ensure their business will remain protected in the event of a cyber breach.
+These policies work like other insurance, providing recovery funds for damage resulting from cyber attacks and coverage from certain legal ramifications.

-Does Your Cybersecurity Meet Your Healthcare Organization’s Needs?
+Get Cybersecurity Built for Your Healthcare Organization’s Needs

 Bringing your long-term care security up-to-date is easy and effective with the right partner.

-Prelude Services delivers innovative and cost-effective IT solutions to more than 700 senior living, long-term care, affordable housing and community service organizations across the nation.
+Prelude Services delivers innovative and cost-effective IT and cybersecurity solutions to over 700 facilities nationwide.
 Our clients depend on us just as your patients depend on you, with unique expectations we continually exceed.

 Contact our team of IT experts today, or submit a service request to see what Prelude Services can take off your long-term care plate.